 - 8.1 Meeting Schedule.
 The City Council conducts its regular meetings on the first and third Tuesdays of the month, except when Council is in recess.
 At the second regular meeting in January, the City Council will approve the schedule of meetings for the calendar year, which in addition to the regular meeting schedule may include the cancellation of regular meetings and the addition of special meetings and study sessions.
-This practice does not, however, preclude the Mayor or a majority of the members of the City Council from calling additional meetings pursuant to the Brown Act. - 8.2 Rules of Order.
+This practice does not, however, preclude the Mayor or a majority of the members of the City Council from calling additional meetings pursuant to the Brown Act.

+- 8.2 Rules of Order.
 City Council meetings shall be governed by Rosenberg's Rules of Order except as otherwise provided by this Manual.
 Unless otherwise required by state law or City ordinance, decisions of the Council shall be made by a majority of members present and voting.
 The Mayor may impose additional reasonable procedural rules not inconsistent with Rosenberg's Rules of Order and the provisions of this Manual, unless objected to by a majority of Councilmembers present.

 - 8.3 Order of Business.
 The order of agenda items for regular Council meetings is as follows:

 - 1. Call to Order

 - 2. Pledge of Allegiance

 - 3. Roll Call

 - 4. Closed Session Report

 - 5. Ceremonial Items

-- Postponements and Orders of the Day
+- 6. Postponements and Orders of the Day

 - 7. Oral Communications (public comment on non-agenda matters)

 - 8. Consent Calendar

 - 9. Public Hearings

 - 10. Action Calendar

 - 11. Items Removed from the Consent Calendar

-- 12. Council Reports and Comments

-- 13. City Manager Report
+- 12. City Manager Report

-- 14. Oral Communications (continued)
+- 13. Oral Communications (continued)

-- 15. Informational Items
+- 14. Councilmember Reports

-- 16. Council and Staff Comments and the Future Agenda Items
+- 15. Future Agenda Items

-- 17. Adjournment